course-details-portlet

 Course content

 Laboratory animal science (LAS) is a multidiciplinary branch of science.
 People who will work with research animals, or plan and design experiments involving live animals, need adequate education and training in LAS before they can start their work.
-This course will give the theoretical qualifications.
+This course aims to give the necessary theoretical qualifications to work with live aquatic animals for scientific purposes.

-The main aim of this course is to ensure ethical and humane handling of experimental animals and the collection of informative, objective and reproducible research data from animal experiments.
+The main aim of this course is to ensure ethical and humane handling of aquatic animals and the collection of informative, objective and reproducible research data.
 The course follows the theoretical requirements described in the Norwegian regulation on animal experimentation (FOR-2015-06-18-761) §25 and annex E. Additionally, the course aims to follow the theoretical requirements described in the Education and Training Framework by the European Commission to fulfill the requirements for functions (a) (persons who carry out procedures on animals), (b) (persons who design procedures and projects) and (d) (persons who kill animals).
-After completion of this course the participants need practical training with animals.
-This is organized at the research animal facility at the candidates' home institution.
-More information about this can be found below.
+The focus of the species-specific parts of the training will be towards aquatic animals.

 Topics included in the general part: